button-inc/digital_marketplace/README.md

 Exit the psql shell and run `npm run migrations:latest`

+#### Running the App

+Start postgres on port 5432 if it isn't already running: `pg_ctl start`

-To start the app, open two terminals and run the following commands:
+Open two terminals and run the following commands:

 ```bash
 # Terminal 1